jacquelyn-bradshaw/Assignments/assignment-4-APIs/README.md

 ## Setting up the database

-In the database_creation folder you will find two files to set up the database and tables
+In the database_creation folder you will find two files to set up the database and tables.
+This needs to be completed before you run the API.

 To create the database, run the create_database sql file.